How to Generate Ad Variants With AI: 3 Angles, 12 Drafts

 AI is genuinely good at fanning out variations within an angle — once you give it a working hook, it can produce 4 directional siblings that change one variable at a time (verb, audience callout, format) instead of three.
 It is also good at translating an abstract angle (“avoid mistake”) into a concrete first-line hook that sounds like a human wrote it.
 Where AI is bad: predicting which angle will win.
 It has no signal on your audience, your platform’s auction dynamics, or your brand history.
 Treat the model as a candidate generator.
 The data picks the winner; the model does not.

 A common failure mode: the model writes 12 variants that are all the same angle dressed three different ways.
 You launch, all 12 underperform similarly, and you have wasted a test cycle.
-Force angle separation in the prompt — and audit the output before launch.
+Force angle separation in the prompt, then audit the output before launch.

 What to feed the AI